frankharkins/qiskit-textbook-styleguide/README.md

 ### 3. Write for the audience

-Imagine someone (undergrad maybe) comes to your desk.
-They say "I found this paper on the arXiv on &lt;topic&gt;, but I don’t get it."
-This is who we’re writing for.
-If they can read the arXiv then they don’t need the textbook.
+Try to imagine your target audience and consider things that may not be obvious to them.
 Keep the writing conversational, it actually helps readers learn (see [personalization principle](https://en.wikipedia.org/wiki/E-learning_(theory)#Empirically_established_principles)).

 ### 4. Take full advantage of the format